Narcissist Control Freak: Why They Need to Control You

 You will not be able to have a healthy relationship until you have dealt with the pain of the past toxic relationship.

 Seek assistance from a psychologist/coach who is familiar with narcissistic abuse.
-You are not insane; you're just in an awful, abusive controlling relationship.
-If You feel You are ready to move forward, schedule a session today!!
+You are not insane; you’re just in an awful, abusive, controlling relationship.
+If you feel you are ready to move forward, schedule a session today!!